Cambodia: MEF & MIFA Debt Fund-04

 In July 2024, CAO received a complaint concerning KB PRASAC Bank Plc (PRASAC), a MEF client, and LOLC Plc.
 (LOLC), a MEF and MIFA client.
 The complainant raised concerns about the harmful effects on their livelihood and well-being linked to the lending and debt collection practices of PRASAC.
 Additionally, due to pressure from credit officers, the complainant borrowed from informal lenders, resulting in a higher debt burden due to high interest rates, which they were unable to repay.
 They also claimed that food security and access to education for their children were impacted, with child labor becoming a consequence.
 Finally, the complainants raised that they faced threats and reprisals.

 In October 2024, CAO found the complaint eligible and initiated an assessment.
-During the assessment, a partial agreement was reached in a joint meeting between the complainant and LOCL in December 2024.
-CAO will continue to monitor the implementation of this agreement until June 2025, with a possible extension.
-For the remaining concerns between PRASAC and the complainants, the parties agreed to engage in a voluntary CAO-facilitated dispute resolution process, and the case was transferred to CAO’s Dispute Resolution function.
+During the assessment, a partial agreement was reached at a joint meeting between the complainant and LOLC in December 2024.
+CAO monitored the implementation of this agreement for six months, after which the parties requested an extension of CAO’s monitoring until December 2025, with the possibility of a further extension.
+For the remaining concerns between PRASAC and the complainants, the parties continue to engage in a CAO-facilitated dispute resolution process.

 The case is in dispute resolution.